Serena1432/HentaiVN-API/README.md

 ## Disclaimer
 I'm not affiliated with HentaiVN.tv or its admin.
 I'm just an HentaiVN member and wants to make something for an easy use.
+If anyone have an issue about this, feel free to post in the [Issues](https://github.com/LilShieru/HentaiVN-API/issues) part.

 ## Requirements
 * PHP v7 or lower (Running on PHP v8 may cause some fatal errors).